 NotQuests supports sub-objectives!
 Each objective can have unlimited sub-objective.
 And each sub-objective can also have unlimited sub-sub-objectives.. and so on!

 For that, there exists an "Objective" objective which is just meant as a holder for sub-objectives.
 In the screenshot, that would be "Improve soil quality".
-Although any objective can have sub-objectives.

-If you add sub-objectives to an "Objective" objective, it's completed once all its sub-objectives have been completed.
 If you add sub-objectives to any other objective, you're only able to progress on it once all its sub-objectives have been completed.

 Example: